 Recently, our firm had a client based in the United Kingdom who wished to transfer a boat owned by a business into to a company structure based in the Cayman Islands, without the incurrence of GST.
 Although our office is based in Newcastle, we were able to provide our services as we utilise the most up-to-date technologies to keep in touch with our clients globally.

-As a starting point, our team at Vaarzon-Morel Solicitors focused on the client’s expectations and understanding the business structure that was proposed.
+As a starting point, our team at Vaarzon-Morel Lawyers focused on the client’s expectations and understanding the business structure that was proposed.
 Significantly, this area of law is very specific and not easily understood, adding to this difficulty is the fact that the commentary on this area is extremely hard to understand.
 In these circumstances we were left with researching the Tax Department rulings where we found solace.

 Following, our legal research into GST taxation law and consideration of our client’s specific situation, we soon discovered the perfect solution to the problem, which was to create a Bare Trust Agreement.